|Nutritional Guidelines (per serving)|

 - 2 1/4 cups white bread flour

 Stir the warm water and 1 teaspoon sugar in a small dish until the sugar is dissolved.
-Sprinkle the yeast over top.
+Sprinkle the yeast over the top.
 Let it stand for 10 minutes.
 Stir to dissolve the yeast.

 Stir 1/3 cup sugar, the salt, and cooking oil in large bowl.
 Add boiling water.
 Stir until sugar is dissolved.
 Stir in the egg and the yeast mixture.